 Small or medium business owners and marketers are well aware of the importance of getting customers that stick around for a lifetime.
 Savvy marketers understand the fact that the cost of acquiring a new customer is as much as 7-10 times the cost of retaining an existing customer.
 Loyalty means a customer is willing to do business with you even when a cheaper, faster (maybe better) alternative is available – which makes it highly dependent on trust.
+Here are few steps on how to retain loyal customers:

 1. The first steps are the most important